dolphindb/api-cplusplus/README.md

 ### 2、Compiling a project
 #### 2.1 Download bin file and header files
-Download api-cplusplus，including "bin" and "include" folders as the following：
+Download api-cplusplus from this git repo，including "bin" and "include" folders as the following in your project：

 > bin (libDolphinDBAPI.so)
   include (DolphinDB.h  Exceptions.h  SmartPointer.h  SysIO.h  Types.h  Util.h)

-#### 2.2 编写main.cpp文件
+#### 2.2 Compiling main.cpp
-Create project
+Creating a project

-Create a directory called "project" at the same level as the bin and include folders, enter the project folder, and then create the file main.cpp, as follows:
+Creat a directory called "project" at the same level as the bin and include folders, enter the project folder, and then create the file main.cpp, as follows:
 ```
 #include "DolphinDB.h"
 #include "Util.h"